k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 </web>

-To activate the Soft Deploy during the [Offline Deploy](/03_offline_deploy.md), set the **SOFT_DEPLOY** optional parameter to TRUE.
+To activate the Soft Deploy during the [Offline Deploy](03_offline_deploy.md), set the **SOFT_DEPLOY** optional parameter to TRUE.

 ### How Do I Check Which Project is Deployed to Fabric?

-Only **one project** can be deployed to [each Fabric cluster](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#fabric-cluster).
-If a project has already been deployed and an attempt to deploy another project to the same cluster is being made, an error message displays.
+Only **one project** can be deployed to [a Fabric cluster](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#fabric-cluster).
+If a project has already been deployed and an attempt to deploy another project to the same cluster is being made, an error message is displayed.

 <studio>